The Difference Between a Mosquito Bite VS Bed Bug Bite

 What Bed Bug Bites Look Like

-Bites appear to look like eczema or like a rash.
-If you notice your “mosqutio” bite looks like a rash, it’s likely a bed bug bite.
+Bites appear to look like eczema or a rash.
+If you notice your “mosquito” bite looks like a rash, it’s likely a bed bug bite.
 Unlike mosquito bites, bed bug bites aren’t as irritable in some cases.
 If this sounds similar to your bites, check your bedsheets for bloodstains.
-Bed bugs can’t always injest all the blood after a “meal,” which can leave small bloodstains on your sheets.
+Bed bugs can’t always ingest all the blood after a “meal,” which can leave small bloodstains on your sheets.
 Be sure to also look for:

 - Red and irritated “pimples.”